schizoidnightmares/schizoidnightmares.com/terms/patrons.md

 1. A real name, initials, pseudonym, company, or organization
 1. *Not* impersonate or be confused with another entity
 1. *Not* vulgar or profane
-1. *Not* publicly associated with criminal or adult-restricted activities
+1. *Not* publicly associated with criminal activities

 For desired URLs, they must be the following:

 1. *Not* shock, exploit, or endanger users
-1. *Not* linked to criminal or adult-restricted activities
+1. *Not* enable criminal or adult-restricted activities
 1. *Not* referral links